xma711/notebook/linux/others/wheel_group/README.md

 Wheel group
 ------------------------

-The wheel group is a user group in some unix systems to control access to su or sudo command.
+The wheel group is a user group in some Unix systems to control access to su or sudo command.